Northern Beaches Council is committed to improving road safety.

-Young drivers make up 15% of all drivers, yet they’re involved in 33% of fatal crashes (source: NSW Department Transport).
-As a result, the Roads and Maritime Services (RMS) have significantly changed the licensing system for new drivers.
-Council, with the RMS, offer free workshops developed around these changes.
+Despite making up only about 15 per cent of all licence holders, younger drivers represent almost a quarter of annual road fatalities. (source: NSW Department Transport).
+As a result, the Roads and Maritime Services (RMS) has significantly changed the licensing system for new drivers.
 Council, with the RMS, offer free workshops developed to provide practical advice and information to help L-platers become safer drivers.

 Two-hour workshops, developed by the RMS, assists parents and supervisors of learner drivers with the important role of advising and teaching novice drivers.

 - Understanding of the new laws for L and P licence holders